erickmerchant/vanilla-kit/README.md

-# html-render
+# vanilla-kit

 A tiny toolkit for reactivity in vanilla DOM.
 Less than **1 kB** minified and compressed.
-Use it from [jsDelivr](https://cdn.jsdelivr.net/gh/erickmerchant/html-render/lib.min.js) and add it to your import map.
+Use it from [jsDelivr](https://cdn.jsdelivr.net/gh/erickmerchant/vanilla-kit/lib.min.js) and add it to your import map.
 See the examples directory for usage.

 ## API